Billy Joel cancels concert tour dates and reveals diagnosis with brain condition

 Billy Joel announced Friday that all of his scheduled concerts up to early July 2026 have been canceled after a recent health diagnosis.

-The iconic singer announced on social media he was recently diagnosed with normal pressure hydrocephalus, which has been exacerbated by recent performances, leading to problems with his hearing, vision and balance.
+The iconic singer announced he was recently diagnosed with normal pressure hydrocephalus, which has been exacerbated by recent performances, leading to problems with his hearing, vision and balance.

 "I'm sincerely sorry to disappoint our audience, and thank you for understanding," Joel said in a statement.